 I was looking forward to this section of the adventure since last weekend.
 I knew it started right next to the coast which is a big plus… it’s surprising and slightly depressing how much coastal walking isn’t.
 Even better, though this walk is nearly twelve miles, the cycle ride from the end to the start is only four… that suits me fine – I still hate bikes!

-So, starting at The Commodore Inn car park, and ducking under the railway line, I’m back on the promenade again.
-It’s a lovely day, not too hot, and the views out over the Kent estuary are great.
+So, starting at The Commodore Inn car park, and ducking under the railway line, I’m back on Grange-over-Sands’ promenade again.
+It’s a lovely day, not too hot, and the views out over the River Kent estuary are great.

 The promenade is really nice.
 Gardens planted by the side of the path attract lots of little birds who buzz around in the bushes, cleaning up the crumbs from the passers-by.

 Towards the west end of town lies the sad old Grange Lido….

 This one has its own “Save the Lido” organisation, as have most of them.
 I understand the nostalgia, but I wonder if they could ever be commercially successful in the 21st century.
 More stringent health and safety rules must make them more expensive to operate, and at the end of the day, how many of us want to strip our clothes off outside and jump into unheated water, for any but a few days in the year?
 Maybe quite a lot, who knows?
-I certainly don’t!
-To be fair, last week I waded across the river in jeans, so I’m probably stupid enough to do it!
-Certainly back in the past plenty of people wanted to….
+I’ve not got any great desire to!
+Certainly back in the past plenty of people wanted to, as evidenced by this old photo….

 The promenade shortly comes to an end, and I have a choice to make.
-The route my app suggested takes me in inland along the roads, but there appears to be a path just below the seawall, so I decide to take the path, which keeps me as close to the sea as possible.
+The route my app suggested takes me inland along the roads, but there appears to be a path just below the seawall, so I decide to take the path, which keeps me as close to the sea as possible.

 Across the bay, the familiar site of Heysham nuclear power station looms above the marsh grasses…